High-School-of-Computers-and-Technology/introductory-assignment-Joshua-ramlagan/First.md

 - Build a small game using JavaScript
 - Get involved in an open-source project
 - Pursue a degree in computer science or related fields
+- Create my own webpage and app one day
+- help devolop for apple

 ---